julesjazz/grapefruitlab/content/print/pity-fear.md

 ### [Mia - Killed by Liars & Actors]

 My ex used to say that all theater is pornography.
 And not in a good way, she was not getting off to it!
 I mean, I think she liked theater fine, when I wasn’t doing it?
-But then I’d be at rehearsal, with other women, you know… Actors, right?
+But then I’d be at rehearsal late, with other women, you know… Actors, right?
 You can’t trust them!

-Oh, that same guy, the painter, he has another one where Truth is dead at the bottom of her well — I don’t know if it’s supposed to be before or after — but the title is like T*ruth lies in a well, having been killed by liars and actors!* Plato has a whole thing about that too, how actors are just *trained to lie* all the time.
+Oh, that same guy, the painter, he has another one where Truth is dead at the bottom of her well, *having been killed by liars and actors*!
+Plato has a whole thing about that too, how actors are just *trained to lie* all the time.
 Not me, though.
 I’m not an actor.
 I’m… just Miriam, but on a stage.

-*[a spell?]*
+*[A spell: Inhale.
+Weight, Falling.
+Recover.]*

-I used to do theater, ran a company, but it’s been… 15 years now?
+I used to do theater, ran a company, but it’s been… years now?
 When that fell apart I had a real crisis, you know.
 Who am I, if I don’t do theater anymore?
-A web developer?
-Yikes.
+A writer?
+Web developer?
 Multimedia artist just sounds pretentious.
-It’s not like *poet* sound any better, though.
+And poet's not any better.

-Plato was a poet too, before he became *obsessed* with *Pure Reason,* and just… burned all his old poems — all his notebooks from high-school, his emo phase — and became a philosopher instead.
+Plato was a poet, before he became *obsessed* with *Pure Reason,* and just… burned all his old poems — all his notebooks from high-school, his emo phase — and became a philosopher instead.
 He starts teaching, and writes this book — *The Republic* — which is supposed to be a utopia, but it sounds miserable.
 First off, philosophers are in charge, which is lucky for Plato I guess.
 But then the rest of us… are either soldiers or farmers, basically.

 And I think it’s generational?
 A caste system?
 Like I grew up on a farm, so I guess that’s where I *belong*?
 I also grew up Mennonite — a pacifist — so, I’m not gonna be a soldier.

 You’re probably thinking of the Amish, or like old-order Mennonites?
-Head coverings and whatever?
-Buggies?
+Head coverings, buggies, whatever?
 It wasn’t like that.
 It was pretty normal, I guess, just with four part harmony before every meal.

 They started together — the Amish and Mennonites.
 But then the church just split every couple years.
 Right from the start they were fighting over who’s in and who’s out.
 The church is the body of Christ — or maybe the bride — either way it has to remain perfect! _In the world, but not of it,_ they say.
 And, I guess that’s what happens with purity movements.
 No one can agree what *perfection* looks like, so they splinter off into these different fragments of church, different sects.